 That’s a lot of extra noise for your front-line salespeople to deal with.

 Instead of involving your reps, leave the job of stakeholder management and communications to your ops team.

-Because they have access to all that data, and because they’re taking a top-level view of sales processes and performance rather than getting bogged down in the deal, sales operations is in a fantastic position to develop effective new systems and strategies.
-Things that:
+Because they have access to all that data, and because they have a top-level view of sales processes and performance rather than getting bogged down in the deal, sales operations is in a fantastic position to develop effective new systems and strategies.
+This includes things that: